- Applying to Medicine

 - Dr Rachael Brown, Associate Research Fellow.
 Rachael was formerly a clinical nurse specialist working in the acute spinal unit, and it was her interest in blood pressure control following a spinal cord injury that lead her to undertake a PhD with Professor Macefield which she received in 2009.
 She has since been working with Professor Macefield, utilizing the technique of microneurography, with a focus on cardiovascular control.
 Recently, Rachael published work showing, for the first time, that watching a 'first person' video of someone else running can increase cardiovascular parameters such as heart rate, despite the fact the subject is sitting relaxed with no muscle activity.
 Her current research involves examining gender differences in muscle sympathetic nerve activity during long-lasting muscle pain.

-- Dr Chloe Taylor, Lecturer.
-Chloe undertook her PhD at Liverpool John Moores University in the UK and has been employed as a lecturer in Sport and Exercise Science at UWS since July 2011.
+- Dr Chloe Taylor, Senior Lecturer.
+Chloe undertook her PhD at Liverpool John Moores University in the UK and has been employed as a lecturer in Sport and Exercise Science at Western Sydney University since July 2011.
 Chloe's research focus is cardiovascular control, in particular the responses to physiological challenges such as exercise and orthostasis, and the effects of time and day.
 A key area of her research involves the assessment of cardiovagal and sympathetic baroreflex sensitivity and its role in blood pressure regulation with respect to these challenges.
 Chloe is currently conducting a study of inter-individual differences in blood pressure responses to mental and physical stressors, looking specifically at the effects of sex and ageing.
 She is also involved in a project using microneurography to measure sympathetic nerve activity to contracting muscles, exploring the roles of central command and the metaboreflex.

 - Khadigeh El Sayed, PhD student.
 Under Professor Vaughan Macefield's supervision, Khadigeh completed her Honours degree in 2011.
 Her project aimed at assessing the role of the vestibular system in cardiovascular control which, in turn, looked at how vestibular inputs from each side of the head modulate sympathetic nerve activity to muscle and skin.
 This was achieved by making bilateral recordings with the application of low-frequency (0.08Hz) sinusoidal Galvanic Vestibular Stimulation (sGVS) using microneurography.
 Currently, her PhD project involves the investigation of inter-individual differences in muscle sympathetic nerve activity (via microneurography) and blood pressure responses to mental and physical stressors in healthy young males and females.
 Following this, she will also look at the effects of aging on these responses.